-The collective body of evidence generated by the CDO project underscores the critical importance of public investment and support, in parallel with private sector investment and activity.
-This is consistent across every single study conducted under this research theme.
+THE COLLECTIVE BODY OF EVIDENCE generated by the CDO partnership underscores the critical importance of public investment and support, in parallel with private sector investment and activity.
+This is consistent across every study conducted under this research theme.
 Public investments in higher education and research are of fundamental value: the quality of the local environment and its associated talent pool are very much a product of high quality, publicly funded universities and colleges.
 Public research institutions are also critical.
 At the federal level, funding through the National Research Council (NRC), the National Science and Engineering Research Council (NSERC), MITACS, as well as important tax credits, such as the SR&ED program, are critical ingredients in underpinning the most dynamic local and regional innovation ecosystems.
+However, it is clear that there is a need for further leadership, support, engagement and coordination to resolve issues related to IP, financing and scaling up firms.

 However, the evidence is also clear that the public and private supports for innovation in a digital age reach well beyond traditional investments and support for R&D in firms, laboratories, universities and other research institutions.
-Unquestionably, there is a role for a wide range of formal intermediary organizations, usually organized at the local level.
+Unquestionably, there is a role for a wide range of formal intermediary organizations, usually organized at the local level and supported by public and private interests.
 These organizations play a critical coordinating role within the local economy and are often best placed to identify collective strengths and challenges.
 At their best, these organizations act as regional stewards, convene local actors and provide long-term strategic guidance.
 Beyond these formal intermediaries, the studies speak to the importance of investing in city building and the preservation of authentic spaces in the city.
 In other words, to thrive in the digital age, Canadian cities and communities must develop and take advantage of unique local assets.
+They must: